czernous/persian-hugo/exampleSite/content/about/_index.md

 Maybe you're a startup and can't afford to invest a load of money into marketing your products or services.

 If so my blog is for you.
 I share organic marketing tips to help you drive traffic and increase your website conversions.

+When I'm not writing I love to travel, work out, watch reality shows, shop, visit pubs and restaurants.